News from Stephanie Bennett

 December '98: Always a busy season for me, this month included arranging the music and leading the ensemble for Ozzy Osbourne's 50th birthday party.
 Included in our repertoire were 3 classic Ozzy tunes: Mama I'm Coming Home, Crazy Train, and No More Tears, which at the request of Mr. Osbourne I arranged for 4 harps, 2 flutes, and 2 oboes.
 I am not making this up.

 November '98: Hooray!
-My new CD is out!
+My new CD, Bardina's Forest is out!
 I'm so excited about how it turned out.
 The music is beautiful, not blah like some kids' records; I think all ages will enjoy listening to it.
 The themes are mostly the wonders of nature, the miracle of the imagination, and the importance of kindness to animals.
 I had a great time researching the science (do you know about the platypus's secret weapon and unusual parenting techniques???).

 I played harp in the orchestra in Celine Dion's Christmas special, "These are Special Times", which aired Wednesday November 25 '98 on CBS.
 Man, can she sing!